Craps Table Rules of Etiquette that All Players Should Know

 How to Roll the Dice Like you Know Craps Etiquette

 You’re handed the dice by the croupier or the player on your left.
 The first rule is that you must keep the dice hand and dice visible at all times.
 This isn’t etiquette, it’s a rule.
 You must also make sure to roll the dice to the back wall, bouncing them off the table at least once.
 The croupier will occasionally call a no bounce, and you’ll have to roll again.
 Not only does this slow the game down, if you roll a winning bet for another player and the croupier calls it a no bounce, you’ll be that bettor’s least favorite shooter.
-There are a few additional pieces of craps etiquette when you’re the shooter.
+There are a few additional pieces of craps etiquette when you’re the shooter and learning how to roll the dice in craps.

 Blowing on the Dice